cunarist/rinf/README.md

 # 👜 Applying Template

-Simply run this in the command-line.
-Make sure that the current directory of the terminal is your Flutter project folder.
+Simply run this in the command-line from the Flutter project folder.

 ```bash
 dart run rust_in_flutter:apply_template